tildeholmqvist/happyroom/README.md

 #### Details Section
 ![The Checkout Form](/docs/readme_images/checkout-form.png)
 - In the details section, users can input their contact information, delivery address, and card details.
-- If the user is not logged in or doesn't have an account, a link to login or create an account will be provided.
+- If the user is not logged in or doesn't have an account, a link to log in or create an account will be provided.
-- The user also have the option to make a purchase as a guest.
+- The user also has the option to purchase as a guest.
 - For signed-in users who haven't saved their information, there's a checkbox to save the delivery information.
 - Logged-in users who have opted to save their information will find their details pre-filled.
 - If any required fields are left blank, an error message will appear, asking the user to fill them in.